serge-r/docker-hosting/README.md

 ```
 [root@centos7 docker-hosting]#echo '<?php phpinfo(); ?>' > /home/serge/web/public_html/phpinfo.php
 ```
 Make sure, that created directories now owned by root.
 To start container, owner UID and GID must be different from 0.
-It needed for correct create user into container.
+It necessary to create user into container.

 In this example, I make files owned by user **serge**:
 ```